 Is business insurance compulsory for removalists in Australia?

-Business insurance is not legally compulsory for removalists in Australia.
-However, customers increasingly expect moving companies to carry insurance covering their belongings during the move.
-Operating without insurance puts your business and personal assets at serious risk - a single damaged house load could result in a claim of $50,000 - $200,000+.
+Workers compensation is mandatory if you employ staff.
+Goods in transit and public liability cover are not legally required, but customers increasingly expect removalists to carry insurance covering their belongings during the move.
+Operating without cover puts your business and personal assets at serious risk - a single damaged house load could generate a claim of $60,000 to $250,000.

 How much does removalist insurance cost?

-For a sole operator with one truck, basic goods in transit, public liability, and commercial vehicle cover typically costs $2,000 - $5,000 per year.
-A comprehensive package for a small moving company with 2-3 trucks and staff may cost $5,000 - $15,000+ per year.
-Premiums vary based on fleet size, revenue, goods in transit limits, and claims history.
+A sole operator with one truck can expect basic goods in transit, public liability and commercial vehicle cover to cost roughly $2,500 to $5,500 per year.
+A comprehensive package for a small company with two to three trucks and staff may range from $6,000 to $16,000 per year.
+Premiums vary based on fleet size, revenue, goods in transit limits and claims history.

 What does goods in transit cover include for removalists?

-Goods in transit cover for removalists typically covers damage to or loss of customer belongings while in your care - during loading, transit, and unloading.
-Cover usually applies to accidental damage, vehicle accidents, theft, and fire.
-It does not typically cover damage caused by poor packing by the customer or pre-existing damage.
-Always check the policy wording for specific exclusions.
+Goods in transit cover typically protects customer belongings while in your care - during loading, transit and unloading.
+Cover usually applies to accidental damage, vehicle accidents, theft and fire.
+It generally does not cover damage caused by poor packing performed by the customer or pre-existing damage.
+Always read the Product Disclosure Statement for specific exclusions.

 Am I liable if the customer packs their own boxes?

 This is a common grey area.
-If the customer packs their own boxes and items inside are damaged during transit, liability depends on whether the damage was caused by inadequate packing or by the manner of transit.
+If the customer packs their own boxes and items inside are damaged during transit, liability depends on whether the damage was caused by inadequate packing or by the manner of handling during the move.
 Many removalist policies exclude damage to customer-packed items.
-It is good practice to note on your inventory which boxes were customer-packed.
+It is good practice to note on your inventory which boxes were packed by the customer.

 Does my insurance cover items in storage?

-Goods in transit cover typically only covers items while being moved - not while stored in your warehouse.
-If you offer storage services, you need separate storage facility cover.
-This protects customer belongings against fire, theft, water damage, and other perils while in your storage facility.
+Goods in transit cover typically only applies while items are being moved - not while stored in your warehouse.
+If you offer storage services, you need separate storage facility cover to protect customer belongings against fire, theft, water damage and other perils while warehoused.

-No. workers compensation covers personal injury costs (medical bills, rehabilitation, lost earnings) for anyone injured in Australia, including your employees.
-However, ACC does not cover damage to customer belongings, property damage, vehicle damage, business interruption, or legal defence costs.
+No. Workers compensation covers workplace injuries to your employees.
+It does not cover damage to customer belongings, property damage at pickup or delivery locations, vehicle damage, business interruption or legal defence costs.
 Business insurance covers the financial risks that workers compensation does not.

 What if a customer claims damage that was already there?

-This is why a detailed pre-move inventory with photos is essential.
+A detailed pre-move inventory with photographs is your best protection.
 If you can demonstrate that an item was already damaged before the move, you have strong grounds to dispute the claim.
-Without documentation, it becomes your word against the customer's, and your insurer may settle the claim to avoid legal costs.
+Without documentation, it becomes your word against the customer's, and your insurer may settle to avoid legal costs.

 Yes.
-If you handle international relocations, you need marine cargo insurance in addition to your domestic goods in transit cover.
-Marine cargo covers goods during sea or air transit.
-International moves carry additional risks including customs delays, port handling damage, and longer transit times.
+Interstate moves are generally covered under your standard goods in transit policy.
+International relocations require marine cargo insurance in addition to domestic cover.
+Marine cargo protects goods during sea or air transit.
 Specialist removals brokers can arrange appropriate international cover.

 Ready to Compare Business Insurance for Removalists?